 Employees must not give their personal contact details to children, or young people, including their mobile telephone number.

 Employees must inform the line manager immediately if contacted by a young person on a personal mobile.
+Employees should be familiar with the Camera and Mobile Phone Policy.

 Social Media Usage